Skip to main content

 How to use RevenueCat Paywalls on the web

-You can use RevenueCat Paywalls as part of a web purchase flow, in a hosted Web Purchase Link.
+You can use RevenueCat Paywalls as part of a web purchase flow in a hosted Web Purchase Link, or directly from your own experience using the purchases-js SDK.
 RevenueCat's Paywalls allow you to remotely configure your entire paywall UI without any code changes.

 The paywall experience on web